Goethals Bridge: Tolls

-As of 5 January 2025, the tolls-by-mail rate going from New Jersey to New York City is $18.31 for cars and motorcycles; there is no toll for passenger vehicles going from New York City to New Jersey.
-New Jersey and New York–issued E-ZPass users are charged $14.06 for cars and $13.06 for motorcycles during off-peak hours, and $16.06 for cars and $15.06 for motorcycles during peak hours.
-Users with E-ZPass issued from agencies outside of New Jersey and New York are charged the tolls-by-mail rate.
-Frequent users traveling more than three trips per month can receive discounts under the "Staten Island Bridges Plan" ($8.03 per trip for cars at all times).
-From July 2025, the Mid-Tier rate is $18.72, while the toll-by-mail rate is $22.38.
+As of 4 January 2026, the toll going from New Jersey to New York City is $23.30 for cars and motorcycles with toll-by-plate or E-ZPasses issued by agencies outside of New York and New Jersey.
+New Jersey and New York–issued E-ZPass users are charged $14.79 for cars and $13.79 for motorcycles during off-peak hours, and $16.79 for cars and $15.79 for motorcycles during peak hours.
+E-ZPass Mid-Tier users are charged $19.55 for cars and $19.05 for motorcycles.
+There is no toll for passenger vehicles going from New York City to New Jersey.

 Tolls are only collected for eastbound traffic.
 Originally, tolls were collected in both directions.
 In August 1970, the toll was abolished for westbound drivers, and at the same time, eastbound drivers saw their tolls doubled.
 The tolls of eleven other New York–New Jersey and Hudson River crossings along a 130 mi stretch, from the Outerbridge Crossing in the south to the Rip Van Winkle Bridge in the north, were also changed to south- or eastbound-only at that time.

 Open-road cashless tolling began on September 4, 2019.
 The tollbooths were dismantled, and drivers are no longer able to pay cash at the bridge.
 Instead, there are cameras mounted onto new overhead gantries located on the Staten Island side.
 A vehicle without E-ZPass has a picture taken of its license plate and a bill for the toll is mailed to its owner.
 For E-ZPass users, sensors detect their transponders wirelessly.